tremor-rs/tremor-www/community/development/quick-start.md

 ---
-title: Usage Guide
+title: Quick Start
 description: Quick start guide to installing, running and testing Tremor.
 draft: false
 hide_table_of_contents: false
 ---

-# Quick Start Guide
+# Quick Start

 This page explains how to get Tremor running on a local system for development or testing.
 There are 2 ways of installing Tremor: